thradams/cake/ownership.md

 This difference is necessary because, for non-pointers like the socket sample, 0 does not necessarily means null.
 The compiler does not know the semantics for types that are not pointers.

+#### lifetime-ended state

+This is the state when variables leave the scope or when objects are moved.

 #### static_set